Position File Validation

 - If your source data system keeps multiple positions in the same instrument consider appending the Counterparty/Custodian to the AssetId to make it unique

+If struggling to source certain data points, you can implement temporary solutions.
 See our Control Rules article for more details on Unknown Values.

 Additional reasons files can fail validation:

-- Essential properties missing (any properties with a red check mark on the Documentation page)
+- Essential properties missing (any properties with a red checkmark on the Documentation page)

 - Positions file references a portfolio that does not exist in the environment